-Winters are long and brutal in Connecticut.
-By March, we are desperate to break things up with hot sun and sand.
+Winters are long in Connecticut.
+By March, we are desperate for some sun and sand.
 This year we spotted cheap tickets to Liberia, Costa Rica.
-They were direct flights from JFK to Liberia for $350 a piece.
-While we have often threatened to quit our jobs and retire in Costa Rica, we had never been.
-There are plenty of articles smearing the internet with talk about how you can retire early in Costa Rica for as little as $1k a month.
+While we have often threatened to quit our jobs and retire in Costa Rica, we’d never been.
+There are plenty of articles about how you can retire early in Costa Rica for very cheap.
 We had to see for ourselves how much truth there was to this, and what kind of a living this would entail.
-When we saw a good deal, we jumped at the opportunity to go.

 While the area around Liberia and to the west are very much like a savanna, to the east, the landscape changes to lush green as the mountains rise to the clouds.
 On the flight back out of Liberia, I caught this shot of the Maderas Volcano which rises up from a giant lake in Nicaragua.

-We knew Costa Rica was very diverse, but we only had 7 days to explore and did not want to rush it.
-We like it hot, so decided to spend time in the beach towns to the west of Liberia.
-Since we had also just learned to surf in Puerto Rico, we sought out a beach to experience some of Costa Rica’s legendary surf.
-After some searching around, we decided to stay in Playa Grande.
+We ended up to staying on Playa Grande.
 We found a great place that was basically an efficiency apartment attached to a house with a very well landscaped yard and a swimming pool.
 Best of all, it was about a 3 minute walk to the beach.
-This deluxe beach side apartment set us back $75 a night.
+This deluxe beach side apartment was only $75 a night through Airbnb (get a $40 credit by using our link).
 Playa Grande is more secluded but there are plenty of amenities and towns close by.